zkivo/AI-project/README.md

 # AI-project
-Project for the AI master course
+Project for the AI course